amnianuar/Aircraft-Defect-Detection/README.md

 # Aircraft Defect Detection using Azure Custom Vision integrated with Microsoft Power Apps

 This project is for solving Problem Statement 1 given by Just Analytics for Code; Without Barriers Hackathon.
-This project solution explains how to use Microsoft Custom Vision AI to detect defects in the images by object detection and will be integrated with Microsoft PowerApps.
+This project solution explains how to use Microsoft Custom Vision AI to detect defects in the aircraft parts images by object detection and will be integrated with Microsoft PowerApps.

 ## Azure Portal
 1. Create Cognitive Services and Custom Vision resources in Azure portal to be used.
 Custom Vision training and prediction resources created to train the images from dataset given and predict whether it has defects of scratch and dent.